Julian Bashir: Overview

-As a child, Julian Bashir fell behind in school, and was evaluated as having learning difficulties.
-Because of this, his parents, Richard and Amsha Bashir, had him subjected to genetic engineering.
+In first grade, Julian Bashir showed great difficulty in learning and was of below-average height and weight for his age.
+Shortly before his seventh birthday, his parents, Richard and Amsha Bashir, had him subjected to genetic engineering.
 The procedure made him mentally superior to most humans, and greatly enhanced his physical abilities.
-However, because human genetic engineering is illegal in the United Federation of Planets, Bashir and his parents kept his procedure a secret throughout most of his adult life (DS9 episode: "Doctor Bashir, I Presume?").
+However, because human genetic engineering had been declared illegal in the United Federation of Planets except in cases of correcting serious birth defects, Bashir and his parents kept his procedure a secret throughout most of his adult life.
+At the age of 15, he learned of what had been done to him and began using the first name Julian, reasoning that the modifications had erased his original self from existence.
+To save Bashir from losing his Starfleet commission and medical license, Richard agrees to plead guilty to illegal genetic engineering and serve two years in prison (DS9 episode: "Doctor Bashir, I Presume?").

 Bashir graduated second in his class at Starfleet Medical Academy, having intentionally missed a question on his final exam (DS9: "Distant Voices").
 He had his choice of assignments anywhere in the fleet, and so chose Deep Space Nine for the opportunity to practice "real-life frontier medicine" (DS9: "Emissary").
 He holds the rank of Lieutenant (j.g.) at the time of the series pilot, and Lieutenant from the fourth season premiere until the series finale.

 Early on, his overly enthusiastic and self-important nature made some members of the crew, such as Miles O'Brien and Kira Nerys, reluctant to spend time with him.
 However, he eventually becomes friends with O'Brien, Jadzia Dax, and Elim Garak.
 Bashir flirts with Jadzia, who rejects his advances and goes on to marry Worf.
 After her death, Bashir joins Worf on a dangerous mission to ensure Jadzia's soul a place in Sto-Vo-Kor.

 Bashir's closest friend is O'Brien, and they are frequently shown playing games (like darts) or visiting the holodeck for the recreation of one of several historical battles such as the Alamo or the Battle of Britain.
 He is also close friends with Elim Garak, with whom he often shares lunch in the Replimat.

 During pre-Dominion war tensions, Bashir is kidnapped (sometime before "Rapture," when new uniforms are introduced) and sent to a Dominion prison camp and replaced with a Changeling (revealed during "In Purgatory's Shadow").
 His replacement attempts to destroy the Bajoran sun, with the goal of wiping out Bajor, DS9, and a fleet of Federation, Klingon, and Romulan ships ("By Inferno's Light").
 The DS9 crew foil the plan, and the real Bashir, along with his fellow captives, shortly thereafter free themselves.
 The experience (and his outing as a genetically engineered person) began a slow personality change over the course of the series into a much more somber, dark character.